amarranzino/PhotophoreAnalysis/README.md

 #### **Tab:** rostral_spp_type_summary
 #### **Summary:**
 A dataframe summarizing data for the rostral region, grouping data by species and type of photophore.
-Export of the dataframe *rostral_spp_sum* in the **Photophore_AnalysesandPlots.R** file.
+Export of the dataframe *rostral_spp_sum* from the [Photophore_AnalysesandPlots.R](https://github.com/amarranzino/PhotophoreAnalysis/blob/main/Photophore_AnalysesandPlots.R) file.
 #### **Fields:**
 -  **species:** species, abbreviated with first letter of Genus and first 3 letters of species epithet.
 Species are abbreviated as follows: Pgue = Photostomias guernei; Sboa = Stomias boa ferox
 - **type:** photophore type, either "serial" or "minute"